jibstack64/jibstack64/README.md

 I would consider myself a software developer, but I do know my way around web development, I'm just not so fond of it.

+I'm currently in the process of learning Rust, due to its apparent superiority to most other modern systems languages.

 I have also dabbled in cybersecurity and crypto, although not in great depth.

 ---